Hindus in South Asia and the Diaspora: A Survey of Human Rights 2011, Executive Summary

 - The government must quickly release the remaining Tamil civilians still held in refugee camps and provide all support in the rehabilitation and resettlement of the displaced Tamil population.

-- President Rajapaksa, re-elected to a five year term in January 2010, should set up a war crimes tribunal, allow international journalists freedom to report from Sri Lanka, and begin serious talks with Tamil leaders and other minority groups to work out an equitable political and social dispensation in the country.
+- President Rajapaksa, re-elected to a five year term in January 2010, should set up a war crimes tribunal, allow international journalists freedom to report from Sri Lanka, and begin serious talks with Tamil leaders and other minority groups to create an equitable political and social dispensation in the country.

-The country is a multi-ethnic, multi-religious island nation with Hindu Indo-Trinidadians and Afro-Trinidadians accounting for most of the population.
+The country is a multi-ethnic, multi-religious island nation with Hindu Indo-Trinidadians and Afro-Trinidadians accounting for the majority of the population.
 Roman Catholics and Hindus make up the largest religious groups.
 The racial and religious animosity between Afro-Caribbean and Indo-Caribbeans has been exacerbated over the years.
 Hindus are frequently subjected to discrimination, hate speech, and acts of violence.

 - Indo-Trinidadians have been systematically denied government benefits and employment in public sector jobs.
 Hindu institutions and festivals are subject to acts of violence and are denied equal access to public funds.